subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Hence the squared difference of the values of a Weiner Process on an interval is just the length of the interval.
 This result is sometimes written as $(dW_t)^2 = dt$ which we will use in the next section in Ito Integral calculations.

-- The Weiner Process has the Self Similarity property, i.e., it is Fractal

 ## Stochastic Calculus and the Ito Integral